 The course is listed in the college catalog;

-The unit value may not be greater than that listed for the course in the catalog;
+Not in CCLC The unit value may not be greater than that listed for the course in the catalog;

-Students have not enrolled in, or completed, the same course or an advanced course at any college in the area in which credit for is requested (may be waived by department).
+Not in CCLC Students have not enrolled in, or completed, the same course or an advanced course at any college in the area in which credit for is requested (may be waived by department).

-Credits acquired via Credit by Examination are not applicable to unit load requirements such as Financial Aid, Selective Service deferment, and Veteran’s or Social Security benefits.
+Credits acquired by examination are not applicable to unit load requirements such as Financial Aid, Selective Service deferment, and Veteran’s or Social Security benefits.

-Credits acquired via Credit by Examination shall not be counted in determining the 12 semester hours of credit in residence required for an Associate degree.
+Credits acquired by assessment shall not be counted in determining the 12 semester hours of credit in residence required for an Associate degree.

+NOTE: Additional local procedures may be inserted, which must include:Procedures for students to attain credit for prior learning that includes credit by examination, evaluation of Joint Services Transcripts, evaluation of student-created portfolios, evaluation of industry-recognized documentation, and standardized exams.

+The student’s academic record clearly indicates that the credit was earned by assessment of prior learning.

+Limits on the number of units that may be applied to the Associate degree.

+Other limits on student and course eligibility for credit by examination.

+Procedures that require that a student, upon completion of his/her/their educational plan pursuant to Education Code Section 78212, shall be referred to the college’s appropriate authority for assessment of prior learning if the student is a veteran or an active-duty member of the armed forces, holds industry-recognized credentials, or requests credit for a course based on their prior learning.

+An opportunity for students to accept, decline or appeal decisions related to the award of credit, and in the cases of credit by exam, pursuant to Title 5 Sections 55021 and 55025.

+End of CCLC template.

 Prior Learning Assessment Grading Policy

 Grading shall be according to the regular grading system in accordance with Administrative Procedure 4230 Grading and Academic Record Symbols